UT-88. Description. Minimal configuration launch

 Here are some programs in “wav” format that you can load to the replica: Programs for minimal configuration

-To make life even easier, I use JTAG interface built in DE1 board for direct reading/writing to SRAM.
-Because SRAM on DE1 board is 16-bit, I use the lowest 8 bits as “UT-88” RAM and the highest 8 bits as a “RAM-disk” in the project.
-So, this interface allows to read and write the whole memory dump by “DE1 CONTROL PANEL” utility which comes with DE1 board.
-You can download an example of such dump which contains OS CP/M and some programs here: Memory dump with CP/M.
+I use the JTAG interface built into the DE1 board to make life even easier for direct reading/writing to SRAM.
+Because SRAM on the DE1 board is 16-bit, I use the lowest 8 bits as “UT-88” RAM and the highest 8 bits as a “RAM disk” in the project.
+So, this interface allows you to read and write the whole memory dump by the “DE1 CONTROL PANEL” utility, which comes with the DE1 board.
+You can download an example of such dump, which contains OS CP/M and some programs here: Memory dump with CP/M.

 HOW TO RUN OUR “UT-88” IN MINIMAL CONFIGURATION

-2000 – 23FF – ROM with various programs for computer with minimal configuration.
+2000 – 23FF – ROM with various programs for computers with minimal configuration.
 Those programs can’t be run straight from the ROM but can be copied to RAM from address C000 and run from there.
-This ROM also can be switched off and replaced with RAM by turning on SW on DE1 boards to “0” position.The list of programs and instructions I’ll describe in my next post about “MONITOR-0”.
+This ROM also can be switched off and replaced with RAM by turning on SW on DE1 boards to the “0” position.
+I’ll describe the list of programs and instructions in my next post about “MONITOR-0”.

 С000 – С3FF – RAM for minimal configuration (1 Kbyte).

-SW – “0” if you use 7-segment indicators on the extension board or ‘1’ to use VGA display.
+SW – “0” if you use 7-segment indicators on the extension board or ‘1’ to use the VGA display.

-SW – “0” if you use a keypad on the extension board or ‘1’ to use PS/2 keyboard instead.
+SW – “0” if you use a keypad on the extension board or ‘1’ to use a PS/2 keyboard instead.

 SW – “1” SW – “0” if you are going to use RAM in the range F400-FFFF.